Final Battle 2009

-Final Battle 2009 was a professional wrestling pay-per-view (PPV) event produced by Ring of Honor (ROH), which was only available online.
+Final Battle 2009 was a professional wrestling pay-per-view (PPV) event produced by Ring of Honor (ROH), which was only available online via GoFightLive.
 It took place on December 19, 2009 from the Manhattan Center in New York City.
 Nine matches were aired live from the show, and a bonus match aired during the intermission.

 It was the seventh annual event in the Final Battle chronology, with the first taking place in 2002.
 It was the first ROH event to be shown as an online pay-per-view, and the first to be aired live.